By the end of this section, you will be able to:

 Laws of Definite and Multiple ProportionsA sample of compound A (a clear, colorless gas) is analyzed and found to contain 4.27 g carbon and 5.69 g oxygen.
 A sample of compound B (also a clear, colorless gas) is analyzed and found to contain 5.19 g carbon and 13.84 g oxygen.
 Are these data an example of the law of definite proportions, the law of multiple proportions, or neither?
 What do these data tell you about substances A and B?

-SolutionIn compound A, the mass ratio of carbon to oxygen is:
+SolutionIn compound A, the mass ratio of oxygen to carbon is:

-In compound B, the mass ratio of carbon to oxygen is:
+In compound B, the mass ratio of oxygen to carbon is:

 The ratio of these ratios is: